MENU

 (Carlos De la Vega Riffo)

-Justin Earl Grant was born and raised on the Gulf Coast of Texas in the 1980s.
+Justin Earl Grant was born and raised on the Gulf Coast of Texas, La Porte, in the 1980s.
 Grant received a Bachelor of Science in Pure Mathematics from UT-Austin in 2005.
-In 2006, Grant moved to South America where he divided his time between Buenos Aires, Argentina, and Santiago, Chile.
-For 10 years, Grant worked as an artist, curator, and art teacher, often traveling between Chile and Uruguay, with the occasional visit to the United States.
-In 2016, Grant returned to Houston where he continues to produce highly personal unique works of art.
+From an early age he expressed interest in the visual arts, particularly in painting.
+In 2006 he settled in Buenos Aires, Argentina where he developed as an “outsider” artist, participating intensetly with different artistic groups.
+In 2014 he moved to Santiago de Chile where he part in the creative leadership of the group Radicales together with the Urbn Santiago collective.
+In 2016 Grant returned to Houston, Texas, where he continues to produce unique and highly personal works of art.

 VIEW EXHIBITIONS